dhborus/Midcentury/Thoughts.md

 ### Computer process

 --Although I should have opted for a laptop, iMac as regular machine makes sense.
 Ubuntu does not.
 Terrible for batteries. -- iPad is not really a work machine.
-Might work with Ulysses.
+Might work with Ulysses.[@tushnet2005]

 ### Atom problems